ComScore

 Ronald Martinez/Allsport

-The all-time leader in coaching wins with 1,332, Nelson’s creation of the point forward position in Milwaukee was revolutionary and an example of his innovation in the evolution of the NBA offense.
+Second in the all-time lead for coaching wins with 1,332, Nelson’s creation of the point forward position in Milwaukee was revolutionary and an example of his innovation in the evolution of the NBA offense.
 His work with players like Dirk Nowitzki, Steve Nash and Tim Hardaway is memorable.
 Though he never won a championship as a coach, Nelson’s impact on the league is significant and has provided a plethora of moments in the NBA.

 14. Rudy Tomjanovich